 A per unit cost is calculated using the remaining net indirect costs divided by the number of units and the number of leased vouchers.
-For the initial 2021 Carry-On Budget, the per unit cost remained unchanged at the per unit per month (PUM) cost for housing units at \$59.44 and for leased vouchers \$25.98.
-The 2021 Adjusted Budget planned in the fourth quarter of 2020 and early 2021 includes an updated housing unit costs per unit month of \$61.57 and per leased voucher of \$26.29.
+For the 2022 Budget, the per unit cost remained unchanged at the per unit per month (PUM) cost for housing units at \$63.00 and for leased vouchers \$23.95.